MicrosoftDocs/architecture-center/docs/solution-ideas/articles/azure-purview-sql-estate-architecture-content.md

 As more data is loaded into Azure, the need to properly govern and manage that data across all your data sources and data consumers also grows.

-Without high-quality data in your Azure data estate, the business value of Azure will be undermined.
+Without high-quality data in your Azure data estate, the business value may be undermined.
 The solution is to build a foundation for data governance and management that can produce and deliver high-quality, trusted data.

 Data needs to be managed at scale across on-premise, cloud, and multi-cloud storage to ensure it meets compliance requirements around security, privacy and usage.
 Well-managed data can also improve self-discovery, data sharing and quality, improving the use of data in applications and analytics.